garden-io/garden/docs/reference/module-types/kubernetes.md

 #
 # Dev mode is enabled when running the `garden dev` command, and by setting the `--dev` flag on the `garden deploy`
 # command.
+#
+# See the [Code Synchronization guide](https://docs.garden.io/guides/code-synchronization-dev-mode) for more
+# information.
 devMode:
   # Override the default container arguments when in dev mode.
   args: